You Don’t Suck @ Sourcing

 This is a message to my friends in the recruiting industry who spend all day every day networking: Just stop.

-Years ago, I had a rambling conversation with a headhunter who told me he never calls more than three people when he’s trying to fill a position.
+A while back, I had a meandering a high-energy headhunter who bragged that he never calls more than three people when he’s trying to fill a position.
 Let’s think about that.
-He has a lucrative position to fill, and within 3 phone calls, he has a candidate.
+He has a lucrative position to fill, and within 3 tries, he has a candidate.
 Sounds aggressive, but maybe it’s not.
-If you spend a fair amount of your day having rambling conversations, you’re going to get to know a few people really well.
+If you spend a fair amount of your day having meandering conversations, you’re going to get to know a few people really well.
 You’ll know what they do, how they tick, and who they know.
-You’ll get to understand what’s in their wheelhouse, and they will get to know yours.